lulu3202/langgraph_workflows/README.md

 # To run STREAMLIT app with the consolidated workflows
 - ``streamlit run app7.py``
-- Individual workflow Python files are listed in the following sections.
+- Individual workflow Python files are listed in the following sections
+- ⚠️ Please enter your GROQ API key to proceed.
+Don't have? refer : https://console.groq.com/keys

+## You can view the deployed apps here: https://huggingface.co/spaces/Deepri24/LangGraph_Workflows

 # Blog Generation App with Evaluator-Optimizer Workflow